AhmedBasem20/ImageProcessingAPI/README.md

 ## Usage
 To run this project enter `npm run start` in the terminal, now the server is running on port `3000`, it can be accessed at `http://localhost:3000`
-You can use display and resize images by entering three parameters, `name, width, height` in the `api` route
+You can display and resize images by entering three parameters, `name, width, height` in the `api` route
 #### Example
 `http://localhost:3000/api?name=rawa2.jpg&width=200&height=200`